Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Perkins Loan Cancellation for Teachers

-This program will cancel up to 100% of a teacher’s Perkins loans within five years.
 Teachers are eligible for Perkins Loan Cancellation if they teach at a low-income school listed in this database.

-Those that don’t teach at a low-income school can still qualify if they teach any of the following subjects: mathematics, science, foreign languages, bilingual or special education, or any subject determined by the local state education agency to have a shortage of qualified teachers.
+Educators that don’t teach at a low-income school can still qualify if they teach any of the following subjects: mathematics, science, foreign languages, bilingual or special education, or any subject determined by the local state education agency to have a shortage of qualified teachers.

 • 15% canceled after the first year,